wotwot/axoloti-contrib/README.md

 # axoloti-contrib
-a collection of stuff for the axoloti board from [http://axoloti.be/]
+a collection of stuff for the axoloti board from http://axoloti.be/

+synth: synthesis patches synthesis patches